British Airways owner IAG sets 2015 profit target

 "Specific areas of financial benefit including the creation of (low-cost carrier) Iberia Express -- at least 100 million euros --- and hub improvements at Madrid Barajas airport,(at least 100 million euros," IAG chairman Antonio Vazquez said at the company's investor day.

-"From a 2010 base, we expect the optimization of the transatlantic joint business with American Airlines to deliver at least 150 million euros."
+"From a 2010 base, we expect the optimisation of the trans-atlantic joint business with American Airlines to deliver at least 150 million euros."

 BA and Iberia sealed an $8 billion merger last year, a move which helped the pair stem huge losses following the worst industry downturn in decades.